ardugnome/N1MM_ESP32_UDP/readme.md

 (13,14,18,19,23,25,26,27,32,33 (and 21 ,22 if you sacrifice the display))

-Installation Files (load them to your ESP32 board using Thonny)
+Installation (load all files ending in .py to your ESP32 board using Thonny)

 WiCS-4.py   -main program file (rename main.py when all is working to your satisfaction)